La Sportiva Trango Tech GTX Review

 By including a Gore-Tex Performance Comfort membrane, these boots do a great job of keeping water on the outside where it belongs.
 And thanks to a tall ankle cuff that has this waterproof-breathable membrane sewn in all the way up to the top, it boasts an impressive flood height.
 We did not experience any issues with water seeping in.
 Relating to durability, though, the fabric on the sides of the upper are susceptible to wear.
 Over time and if worn in rough terrain, we expect this to be the first area that would start letting in moisture.

 The Trango Tech GTX weighs in at 2.9 pounds in US men's size 11.
 This is almost twice the weight of the lightest hiking boot we reviewed, but it is by no means the heaviest boot in our review.
 It is also much lighter than some equivalent lighter weight mountaineering boots, and so judged on its merits as well as its weight, it is a good choice.

-As noted above, these are light boots and they are made from light materials.
-The upper is comprised of proprietary QB3 Waterproof fabric with Thermo-Tech injection coating, meaning that they are very high-tech (hence the name!), but don't offer the same durability that full-grain leather boots do.
+As noted above, these are light boots made from light materials.
+The upper is comprised of proprietary QB3 Waterproof fabric with Thermo-Tech injection coating, meaning that they are very high-tech, but don't offer the same durability that full-grain leather boots do.
 When abraded, this fabric has a tendency to fray and wick water in.
 It is worth being careful if you plan on climbing in harsh terrain.